better-internet/radworks-governance/manual.md

 ## Never miss a vote! 🤳

-The best way to get live governance updates is by following the Radworks Twitter ([@radworks_](https://twitter.com/radworks_)) or follow the [📢 announcements](https://discord.gg/xaHa6XEQ) channel on the Radworks Discord server.
+The best way to get live governance updates is by following the [📢 announcements](https://discord.gg/xaHa6XEQ) channel on the Radworks Discord server.

 You can subscribe to our [community calendar](https://calendar.google.com/calendar/u/0?cid=Y19kMmY5YzQxYWE1OTgxMWI5OGMzNDNjNjM5M2U5OWYwZmM4MjdmMjBlNjNjMmNlODk0YTcxNzczZmNkNTc3OGY1QGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20) that includes reminders for Quarterly Community Calls, monthly Proposal Review calls and each week of the monthly governance cycle.